 How to talk about debt, stress and anxiety

-Working with Mental Health UK we've created a selection of guides to help you open up if you or a loved one is suffering from money worries or debt stress.
+Our guides can help you open up if you or a loved one is suffering with money worries.

 Every Mind Matters: Your mind plan - free NHS-approved online tool

-Answer five quick questions to get your free plan with tips to help you deal with stress and anxiety, improve your sleep, boost your mood and feel more in control.
+Answer five quick questions to get your free plan with tips to:

 Get your mind plan